What does the World Mission team do?

 Cross Cultural Placements

 We are delighted to report back that the 9 second year curates who went on placements in 2019 to our link Dioceses all returned safely after very positive experiences.
 This was the first year when this option was available and we are hoping that it will be an increasingly important and strategic expression of our engagement with world mission as this becomes an annual practice.
-However, clearly no travel has been possible as a result of the pandemic and we are reviewing what will be the best way forward once travel is possible.
+However, clearly no travel was possible during, and immediately after, the pandemic and we are reviewing what will be the best way forward in the future.
 Click here for reports on these visits: Matlosane, Qu'Appelle, Nordkirche, S.E.Asia, Moscow.

 Reconciliation, Hope and New Advent - an introduction to indigenous culture an spirituality